Anexsoft/koa-app-starter/README.md

 Every time you make a change either to the core or to a template, you need to commit and also publish a new version to npm.

 Steps:
-- Update package.json to have the new version (e.g. 1.2.10 > 1.2.11)
+- Go to command line and open the root folder.
-- Run npm install.
-This will not upgrade any package but will replicate the new version into `package-lock.json` which should always match.
+- Run the command `npm version patch` to have the new patch version (e.g. 1.2.10 > 1.2.11).
+If you want to update the minor or major version, you use the same command as `npm version minor/major`.
 - Commit and push.
 - Run `publish.bat` to upload to npm.